Last revised: December 23, 2019

 2. “What has come into being in him was life, and the life was the light of all people.”
 It’s worth calling attention to John’s use of the word life here, in light of the more familiar term “eternal life.”
 Here, for example, is an insightful commentary by Brian McLaren, in The Secret Message of Jesus:

 McLaren is following recent New Testament scholarship on this rendering — preeminently N.T.
 Wright, especially in his books The Resurrection of the Son of God and Surprised by Hope.
-He offers the translation of “eternal life” in his The Kingdom New Testament, as the life of the coming age.
-His best explanation of translating the Greek phrase zoe aionias is in How God Became King: The Forgotten Story of the Gospels:
+He offers the translation of “eternal life” in his The Kingdom New Testament, as “the life of the coming age.”
+His best explanation of translating the Greek phrase zoe aionias involves what zoe aionias might be translating from the Hebrew in How God Became King: The Forgotten Story of the Gospels:

 1. René Girard, Things Hidden, Book II, Ch.
 4, “The Logos of Heraclitus and the Logos of John” (pp. 263-280).
 I give the last word to Girard in the essay “René Girard: The Anthropology of the Cross as Alternative to Post-Modern Literary Criticism” from this chapter of Things Hidden.
 Here is an excerpt from that essay: